untitaker/blog/content/articles/sync-algorithm/sync-algorithm.rst

     with it, and you can use that to get a usable merge?

 What you always should do as part of conflict resolution is to check whether the item actually has different content on each side.
-Since no status exists on the first sync, that routine will be called for each item ID.
+When called the first time, the status is empty, so ``sync`` will call ``conflict_resolution`` for each item ID.

 ..
 [1] The last-modified date of a file on POSIX.
 If you consider using that, keep in mind: